heiqs/MemDefender/README.md

 injector.sites=<position-of-allocation-site-1>[,<position-of-allocation-site-2>]
 ```

-The parameters `general.sourcePath` and `general.appName` specify respectively <your-app-src-path> and <your-app-name> explained above.
+The parameters `general.sourcePaths` and `general.appName` specify respectively <your-app-src-paths> and <your-app-name> explained above.
 The other parameters have the following meaning:
 * `injector.on`: if true, leak injection is active
 * `injector.leakRatio`: specifies the percent probability that an objected is not deallocated (i.e. leaked).